wandb/llm-leaderboard/README.md

 If you use wandb's Artifacts, this process is not necessary.
 The following data is currently registered in wandb's Artifacts.
 If you create questions or prompts originally, you also need to create reference answers.
 The method for creating reference answers can be referenced from the [FastChat Readme](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).

+The following data are based on [Stability-AI/FastChat/jp-stable](https://github.com/Stability-AI/FastChat/tree/jp-stable)
 - japanese questions
-  - [Stability-AI/FastChat (5d4f13a)](https://github.com/Stability-AI/FastChat/tree/jp-stable) : 'wandb-japan/llm-leaderboard/mtbench_ja_question:v0'
+  - [Stability-AI/FastChat (5d4f13a) v1.0] : 'wandb-japan/llm-leaderboard/mtbench_ja_question:v0'
+  - [Stability-AI/FastChat (97d0f08) v1.1 (latest)](https://github.com/Stability-AI/FastChat/commit/97d0f0863c5ee8610f00c94a293418a4209c52dd) : 'wandb-japan/llm-leaderboard/mtbench_ja_question:v1'
 - japanese prompt
-  - [Stability-AI/FastChat (5d4f13a)](https://github.com/Stability-AI/FastChat/tree/jp-stable) : 'wandb-japan/llm-leaderboard/mtbench_ja_prompt:v1'
+  - [Stability-AI/FastChat (5d4f13a) (latest)](https://github.com/Stability-AI/FastChat/tree/jp-stable) : 'wandb-japan/llm-leaderboard/mtbench_ja_prompt:v1'
 - reference answer
-  - [Stability-AI/FastChat (5d4f13a)](https://github.com/Stability-AI/FastChat/tree/jp-stable) : 'wandb-japan/llm-leaderboard/mtbench_ja_referenceanswer:v0'
+  - [Stability-AI/FastChat (5d4f13a) (latest)](https://github.com/Stability-AI/FastChat/tree/jp-stable) : 'wandb-japan/llm-leaderboard/mtbench_ja_referenceanswer:v0'

 Below, an example of the process of registering data in wandb's Artifacts is described for reference